Israel's LGBTQ community fights back amid ultra-Orthodox muscle-flexing

 Kaysari pressed ahead.
 On the day of the gay pride event, police were great, she said.

-The mayor’s office, however, refused to let them even plug in to the municipal electrical supply.
+The mayor’s office, however, refused even to let the group plug in to the municipal electrical supply.